wubigo/wubigo.github.io/about.md

 ### Personal summary

 >
-1. More than 10 years experience of developing  distributed system in Java , Scala and python for commerical or open soucre projects
+1. More than 10 years’ experience of developing  distributed system in Java , Scala and python for commercial or open source projects
-2. 6 years public cloud development  and helped multiple clients migration On-Premises business to hybrid cloud
+2. 6 years public cloud development experience and helped multiple clients migrating On-Premises business to hybrid cloud
 3. Rich experience with ALIYUN and AWS, application transform to cloud in healthcare and telecommunication industry
-4. Skilled at large scaled container based cluster platform like kubernetes
+4. Skilled at large scaled container based cluster platform like kubernetes and spring cloud
-5. Leading a big data system design for 20PB storage since late last year
+5. Leading a big data system design for 40PB storage since late last year
-6. Many years engineering manage experience of large scale software projects .
+6. Many years engineering manage experience of large scale software projects

 ### Technical